moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 Use `Ctrl + C` to exit.

 With Tor installed it's rather simple to set up a hidden service.
-This first thing you need to do is edit the Tor config file, which is typically located in the following directory: `/etc/tor/torrc`.
+The first thing you need to do is edit the Tor config file, which is typically located in the following directory: `/etc/tor/torrc`.
 If everything is well your status should show that it's active and running.

 Using your favourite editor you need to add a few lines, which will define your new service.
 I'm going to use [vim](https://www.vim.org/) and to enter the editing window I will use the command `sudo vim /etc/tor/torrc`, once that's done I will add the following lines: